AnkitBisht1317/Java-Notes/Notes/Encapsulation.md

 # Encapsulation :
 - The process of binding data and corresponding method into a single unit is nothing but Encapsulation.
-- If any component follows data hodding and abstraction such type of component said to be encapsulation component.
+- If any component follows data hidding and abstraction such type of component said to be encapsulation component.

                                          [Encapsulation = Data Hidding + Abstraction]
 - The main advantage of encapsulation are achive security, enhancement become easy, maintainability of application.